ADGEfficiency/data-science-south/content/lessons/bash-shell.md

 The shell establishes three text streams:

-- standard input (stdin) -- the input stream, in a REPL this is the keyboard,
+- **standard input stdin** - the input stream, in a REPL this is the keyboard,
-- standard output (stdout) -- the output stream, in a REPL this is the terminal console,
+- **standard output stdout** - the output stream, in a REPL this is the terminal console,
-- standard error (stderr) -- the error output stream, in a REPL this is also the terminal console.
+- **standard error stderr** - the error output stream, in a REPL this is also the terminal console.

 ![](/static/mermaid/redirection1.svg)